📖 WHAT IS DOCKER? CHAPTER 1

 ✓ Use Secrets Management

-Never hardcode secrets in Dockerfiles
+Never hardcode secrets in Dockerfiles — use environment variables or secret managers

 ✓ Limit Container Resources